NationalSecurityAgency/skills-docs/docs/skills-client/auth/authForm.md

 - [https://oauth.net/2/](https://oauth.net/2/)
 - [https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)

-Below are a number of examples of how you could implement an authentication endpoint that will be utilized by the client display.
+Below are a number of examples of how you could implement an authorization endpoint that will be utilized by the client display.

 ### Spring Boot Example